What You Need to Know About Virtual Workforce Technology

 - Document Collaboration.
 These tools allow your team members to co-create and edit documents in real time.
 Team members will see changes as they are made.
 One choice for this functionality is Google Docs.

 - Scheduling.
 These technologies help you schedule meeting times for your virtual team members.
 Options include Doodle and Google Calendar.

 - Mobile apps.
-If you have a sales or service team that’s out in the field, consider the use of existing mobile apps for smartphones and tablets that can help both increase your revenues and improve customer service.
+If you have a sales or service team that’s out in the field, consider the use of existing mobile apps for smartphones and tablets.
+These can help both increase your revenues and improve customer service.
 ServiceMax is one choice for service, while iPresent is an option for mobile sales teams.

 Many virtual workforce managers and technology experts disagree on which technologies are most effective.
 Use the lists in the game plan below to help you make a decision.
-And note that when software is delivered as a service, it’s usually relatively easy to switch to a different tool.
+Note that when software is delivered as a service, it’s usually relatively easy to switch to a different tool.